Blog · Case study · May 4, 2026

 Lot 3 — Tampa Bay AE-zone infill

-Distance to coast3.1 km — high SLR exposure
+Distance to coast43 km — high SLR exposure (low elevation)

-What this means: The numbers look similar to the Cape Coral lot, but the cost profile is meaningfully different in two ways.
-First, the 3-foot BFE-vs-grade gap (5 ft existing → 8 ft BFE) is more forgiving than Cape Coral's 5-foot gap.
-Stem-wall construction is still in scope here; you're at the upper end of what's economic before pile foundations win on cost.
-Expect +$15–30K on the foundation versus an interior Zone X comparable.
+What this means: The ~5-foot BFE-vs-grade gap (5.9 ft existing → 11 ft BFE) is the cost driver.
+Stem-wall construction is still in scope, but you're at the upper end of what's economic before pile foundations win on cost.
+Expect +$30–50K on the foundation versus an interior Zone X comparable.

 Verdict — Buildable with modest elevation, watch the SLR holding-period math Stem-wall foundation is in scope, flood insurance is mandatory, plan stormwater against the wet season.